Lady Dynamite

-Lady Dynamite is an American comedy series starring Maria Bamford, and is loosely based on her life.
+Lady Dynamite is an American comedy television series starring Maria Bamford, and is loosely based on her life.
 It was created by Pam Brady and Mitch Hurwitz, on Netflix.
 The twelve-episode first season was released in its entirety on May 20, 2016.
 The series was renewed for a second season on July 27, 2016.
 The second season premiered on November 10, 2017.
 On January 13, 2018, the series was canceled after two seasons.

 Premise

 Stand-up comedian/actor Maria Bamford (portrayed by herself) moves back to Los Angeles after spending six months away in recovery for bipolar disorder and attempts to build up her life from scratch with the help of her agent Bruce Ben-Bacharach (Fred Melamed).
 Throughout the entire first season, flashbacks are employed to gain an insight on Maria's backstory and her relationships with her family and friends.